 In 1996, we moved to our present location in Orinda, where we lease three acres from PG&E. With the help of several strong and talented people, we built the basic structures that we needed.
 In the following years, with the help of Chevron, we have added such amenities as a viewing deck and wooden shed for the horses.
 In 2011, thanks to the generosity of our donors, Clark Construction, McGuire & Hester, Contra Costa Electric and the Lescure Company, we were able to build a covered arena, winter quarters for our horses, and a new office building.
 We then made the transition from a seasonal to a year-round program.

 Xenophon now serves over 50 children per week, giving individual lessons suited to their unique abilities.
 We are proud to be an accredited center under the national governing body: The Professional Association of Therapeutic Horsemanship (PATH).
 Xenophon received 100% at its last accreditation visit.
 This is based on adhering to the 100 different criteria set up by PATH’s National accreditation committee.
 We are the ONLY accredited center serving Alameda and Contra Costa Counties.
 We have also received two national awards: our student, Anthony Fusaro (RIP), was voted National Youth Rider of the Year and our horse, Cocoa, was voted National Therapy Horse of the year.

 We now have ten PATH registered instructors and five licensed therapists (OT and PT) on staff.
-Xenophon has come a long way in our 26 years.
-We are proud of what we have done and expect to continue to provide a challenging and worthwhile program for our disabled children.
+Xenophon has come a long way from our humble start in 1993.
+We are proud of what we have done and expect to continue to provide a challenging and worthwhile program for our disabled children, adults, and veterans.